Tim Sullivan (writer)

-Timothy Robert Sullivan, who more commonly uses the name Tim Sullivan, is an American science fiction novelist, screenwriter, actor, film director and short story writer.
+Timothy Robert Sullivan (June 9, 1948 – November 10, 2024) was an American science fiction novelist, screenwriter, actor, film director and short story writer.

 Many of his stories have been critically acknowledged and reprinted.
-His short story "Zeke," a tragedy about an extraterrestrial stranded on Earth, has been translated into German and was a finalist for the 1982 Nebula Award for Best Short Story.
+His 1981 short story "Zeke," a tragedy about an extraterrestrial stranded on Earth, has been translated into German and was a finalist for the 1982 Nebula Award for Best Short Story.
 "Under Glass" (2011), a well-reviewed semi-autobiographical short story with occult hints, has been translated into Chinese and is the basis for a screenplay by director/actor Ron Ford.
-"Yeshua's Dog" (2013), similarly has been optioned for translation into Chinese.
+"Yeshua's Dog" (2013) was also translated into Chinese.

 Early life

-Tim Sullivan was born on June 9, 1948, in Bangor, Maine, the son of Charles Edward Sullivan, a United States Postal Service worker (born February 2, 1923), and Lillian Hope Fitzgerald Sullivan (b.
-March 31, 1924), a stay-at-home mother who raised their children, Charles ("Charlie") Edward Sullivan, Jr., and Timothy.
+Tim Sullivan was born in Bangor, Maine, on June 9, 1948, the son of Charles Edward Sullivan, a United States Postal Service worker (born February 2, 1923), and Lillian Hope Fitzgerald Sullivan (b.
+March 31, 1924), a stay-at-home mother who raised their children, Charles Edward Sullivan, Jr., and Timothy, the younger son.
 Sullivan later wrote short stories about his father, including "Hawk on a Flagpole" (2000) and "The Memory Cage" (2014).

 Tim and Charlie developed a love of genre fiction from their father, who brought home for them books and comics ranging from Edgar Rice Burroughs to Vladimir Nabokov to Mad magazine.
 Tim shared these with his neighbors, who included Richard Tozier (who has become a jazz radio personality at Maine Public Broadcasting Network, and who is featured in three Stephen King novels, It, Dreamcatcher and 11/22/63).
-These show the strong ties among friendships born in Bangor, and Sullivan and Tozier retain a lifelong friendship.
+These show the strong ties among friendships born in Bangor, and Sullivan and Tozier retained a lifelong friendship.
 The Sullivan brothers attended John Bapst Memorial High School in Bangor, as did Tozier.
-Timothy's older brother, Charlie (1946–1967), a corporal in the United States Marine Corps, died in battle in the Vietnam War.
+Charlie (1946–1967), a corporal in the United States Marine Corps, died in battle in the Vietnam War.

 When Sullivan's father died in 1968, Sullivan and his mother moved to Lake Worth, Florida.
 Tim Sullivan briefly attended Miami Dade Community College.
 Later, while studying English literature at Florida Atlantic University, he made a lifelong friendship with Professor Robert A. Collins.
 Sullivan earned a bachelor's degree while at FAU.
 Sullivan helped Dr. Collins create what has become the prestigious International Conference on the Fantastic in the Arts (ICFA; originally called Swanncon in honor of fantasy author and former FAU professor Thomas Burnett Swann).
 Sullivan began but did not complete postgraduate education.

 Sullivan lived in Florida from 1968 to 1983, then in Philadelphia, and in the Washington, D.C. area.
 He moved to southern California in 1988, where he lived for the next twelve years.